 Now, granted the narrative grows a little sketchy in places and the characterisation is nigh on non-existent but the whole piece nonetheless manages to carry, or so I thought, a visceral and zeitgeisty punch that makes the watching fairly fun.

-“Nah, I lost interest after half an hour,” my wife shrugs, “didn’t care about the characters.
+“Nah, I lost interest after half an hour,” my friend shrugs, “didn’t care about the characters.
 There was no story.”